vmware-samples/vmware-blockchain-samples/vmbc-ethereum/README.md

 VMware Blockchain with Ethereum is currently in Beta and can be deployed on a cloud environment or as a standalone developer kit.
 It supports the Eth RPC API and enables developers to run Solidity applications seamlessly.

-*** **Please note that the VMware Blockchain Ethereum Developer Kit is under early beta and functionality is subject to change** ***
 ## VMBC Ethereum Beta Sign Up
 Todo(Akhil): Mia is working on the blurb which can be added here.
 Once recieved, add here.

-## Target Persona and Deployment Model
-Using the developer kit, Ethereum developer(s) can start developing or porting their existing decentralized applications (dApps) to a single host VMware Blockchain deployment on their local desktop/laptop or Cloud VM.

 ## System Requirements
 Follow the links below for more information about System Requirements in different environments,